ibm-cloud-docs/codeengine/cbr-inbound.md

 You can use the IBM Cloud CLI to create context-based restrictions for your {{site.data.keyword.codeengineshort}} resources.
 Before you begin, make sure you have the [IBM Cloud CLI installed](/docs/cli?topic=cli-install-ibmcloud-cli) and the context-based restrictions plug-in installed by running `ibmcloud plugin install cbr`.

+Context-based restriction rules can cover a single project, an entire resource group, a location (region), or the whole account.
+The `--service-instance` flag shown in the examples scopes the rule to a specific project.
+To scope to a resource group instead, use `--resource-group-id <resource-group-id>`.
+To scope to a location (region), use `--resource-attributes "region=<region>"`.
+To apply the rule account-wide, omit all three flags.
+{: note}

+The following examples scope the rule to a single project named `my-project`.
+To find your project ID, run `ibmcloud ce project get --name my-project --output json | grep guid`.
+To scope to a resource group instead, replace `--service-instance my-project-id` with `--resource-group-id <resource-group-id>`.
+To scope to a location (region), replace it with `--resource-attributes "region=<region>"`.
+To apply the rule account-wide, omit the flag entirely.
+{: tip}

 - **Use-case A: Block public inbound entirely**

   Use this use-case to make your applications and functions accessible only through their private endpoint, eliminating public internet access at the network level.